whereissql/100-days-of-code/log.md

 **Today's Progress:** Bootstrap - fcc completed

 **Thoughts:** Completed fcc's bootstrap exercises.
 Need a better way to organize files and store the eloquent JS exercises.
+A little disappointed that my fcc activity is not recorded because I have previously completed these exercises.

+I also found a fcc forum post that led me to a free six book series of "You Don't Know Javascript".
+I starred it on git, but I'm worried I might get back into the shiny object syndrome and lose focus.
+For now I'll stick with fcc curriculum and go there if I need to.
+There are also some other books/courses that I have purchased in the past that I have been thinking of starting.

 **Link to work:** [FreeCodeCamp](https://www.freecodecamp.com/whereissql)